-Lack of rain across the state is contributing to dry and drought conditions across areas of Victoria.
-In response, the Department of Environment, Land Water and Planning is working closely with Agriculture Victoria, water corporations and Catchment Management Authorities to coordinate drought preparedness and response across the state.
-The primary focus is the agriculture sector because of the immediate financial, production and social impacts that drought events create.
+The Department of Environment, Land, Water and Planning is working closely with Agriculture Victoria, water corporations and Catchment Management Authorities to coordinate drought preparedness and response across the state.

-On 12 September 2018, the Victorian Government announced $5 million in drought support, including $1.2 million for a new Drought Employment Program, coordinated by the East Gippsland Catchment Management Authority, with reporting to the Water and Catchments Group.
-This program gives drought-affected workers in the Wellington and East Gippsland shires the opportunity to earn an income off-farm by working with local Catchment Management Authorities.
+The Victorian Government is funding a Drought Employment Program, which is being coordinated by the East Gippsland Catchment Management Authority.
+The Drought Employment Program gives drought-affected workers in the Wellington and East Gippsland shires the opportunity to earn an income off-farm by working with local Catchment Management Authorities.